Shopify/cli/docs/docs/kit/modules/session.md

 ### `ensureAuthenticatedAdmin`

-Authenticate the user and return an Admin API token.
+Authenticate the user and return an Admin API token for the given store.
-- If a store is provided, it will be saved as `activeStore` for future usage.
-- If a store is not provided, session will try to load read and use the `activeStore`.
-- If a store is not provided and there is no `activeStore` this method will throw an Error.

 ```ts
 import {session} from '@shopify/cli-kit'